karinearzoine/ThoughtsBlog/_posts/2015-08-02-my-first-post.md

 At the age of 15, I've developed some dermatological problems on my face, mainly cheeks, and chest.
 I would get these big red spots that could take days to leave.
 After seeing many doctors, I was diagnost with [lupus](https://en.wikipedia.org/wiki/Systemic_lupus_erythematosus).
 However, it still didn't make any sense to me because it didn't explain some of my other symptoms.

 In January 2014, it really started to get bad.
-I was tired all the time, I couldn't concentrate in class, I was more moody than ever, I've developed hormonal dysfunctions and I was so swollen that sometimes it got hard to breath, let alone get dressed.
+I was tired all the time, I couldn't concentrate in class, I was more moody than ever, I've developed hormonal dysfunctions, joint arthritis and I was so swollen that sometimes it got hard to breath, let alone get dressed.
 I stayed that way until June hoping it'll pass.
 I had to see a picture of myself to realize that something was wrong with my body and it wasn't lupus causing it.

 My approach was to look at the big picture, something doctors didn't do when I was a teenager.
 I wrote down all my symptoms and everything I thought wasn't right with my body.
 I was determined to find the illness that would explain them all.